-This is a very important step, and the first step toward recovery.
+This is a very important step, and the first step towards recovery .

-Depression is caused from an alteration in brain chemistry.
+Depression is caused by an alteration in brain chemistry.
 The question is what caused the alteration?

 -Theoretically, this change could happen genetically, from a genetic predisposition, or triggered by stress.